 “Call me Izzy,” Gran said as they released each other.
-She stepped back, beside me, and prodded me with her elbow.
+She stepped back and prodded me with her elbow.
 “Well done, you,” she said in an appreciative tone.

-I fought back a blush.
+I nearly choked.
 “Gran, he can hear you.”

 “I know that,” she said, still eyeing him like he was a tall drink of water and she was just dying of thirst.
 “But he looks like he could be a mean sonofabitch under the right circumstances, and I want to get on his good side.”